One of my favourite things about Vancouver is that you don't have to sacrifice nature to live the city life.

 From the easy and flat hikes to the more challenging climbs, here are are 11 favourite hikes near Vancouver.

-In Burnaby is a easy, flat stroll around Deer Lake Park with 5km of trails.
+In Burnaby, there is an easy, flat stroll around Deer Lake Park, which has five kilometres of trails.
 Apart from the beautiful scenery and wildlife you might encounter, what you'll love about it is the small beach area and playground to stop at along the way with little ones.

-If you're looking to increase the sweat-factor but still keep it do-able for beginners, we have our more moderate hikes here.
+If you're looking to increase the sweat factor but still keep it doable for beginners, we have our more challenging hikes here.
 Whether that means longer or steeper, we guarantee they are worth the effort.

 This trail is mostly flat, but becomes a little more challenging for its length.
-Located in North Van is this 14km loop that has a delightful small waterfall that kids will love!
-There is ample parking and washrooms available at the parking lot.
+Located in North Van is this 14 kilometre loop that has a delightful small waterfall that kids will love!
+There is ample parking, and washrooms are available at the parking lot.

 For the slight increase in difficulty level, the views here are well worth the effort!
-Though there's a lot more elevation gain than the ones mentioned so far, it's still a fairly short hike up Mt Seymour, but it boasts spectacular views of Vancouver on a clear day.
+It boasts spectacular views of Vancouver on a clear day.
+This hike is only five kilometres roundtrip, and you'll only need two hours to complete it.

 If you and your family are willing to put in some longer hours, we highly suggest these more challenging hikes.
 The views speak for themselves.